manolo/gwt-polymer-todo-list/docs/create.md

 1. Create the **TodoList** application.

-      GWT webAppCreator generates the project subdirectories and files you need to get
+      GWT webAppCreator will generate all the project structure and builder.

         $ /full_path_to_gwt_sdk/webAppCreator \
             -templates maven,sample \